carsonfarmer/python_geospatial/install.md

       ```bash
       binstar show <USER/PACKAGE>
       ```
-    * For example, I used the following to install `pyproj` on OSX:
+    * For example, you could used the following to install `pyproj` on OS X:

       ```bash
       conda install --channel https://conda.binstar.org/asmeurer pyproj